 One variety of Snake plant is also known as Mother in Law Tongue, the yellow border around its leaves make them extremely beautiful in your room.

-Snake plants are again extremely hardy and great for purifying air.
+Snake plants are again extremely hardy and great for purifying the air.

 Featured Image Source: Unsplash